mozilla/ActiveData/README.md

 	cluster.name: lahnakoski_dev

-Then you can run Elasticsearch:
+then you can run Elasticsearch:

     c:\elasticsearch>bin\elasticsearch